Top 10 Miniature Duck Breeds

 5. Mallard Duck

 The Mallards are the most popular Miniature duck breeds currently in existence.
-These ducks are somewhat more significant than the other ones on our list as they reach adulthood weighing between 3 and 3.5 pounds and having an average weight in that range.
+These ducks are somewhat more significant than the other ones on our list as they reach adulthood, weighing between 3 and 3.5 pounds and have an average weight in that range.

 Despite this, they are still members of the smaller kinds of ducks.
-Several countries and regions around the world breed mallards and the United States are one of them.
+Several countries and regions around the world breed mallards, and the United States is one of them.

-The heads of the males are a dark green color, and their bodies are gray, but the females have brown feathers with spots all over.
+The heads of the males are a dark green, and their bodies are gray, but the females have brown feathers with spots all over.

 These ducks can prosper in various climatic conditions, but they like to make their home in areas where they have ready access to a large body of water.